Women-Devs-SG/.github/profile/README.md

 ## Frequently Asked Questions 📝
 ### How can I join Women Devs SG?
-Our community is open to women and any individuals interested in tech.
+Our community is open to women technologists, mid career switchers and leaders based in Singapore.
 Simply join our [Telegram group](https://t.me/+hh3Fts4oDG41NzQ1) or [Meetup group](https://www.meetup.com/women-devs-sg/) to participate in our events and get started!

 ### Can I contribute to your open source projects?
 While we welcome contributions from everyone around the world, preference will be given to: